Qcent/NetJoy/JoySender++/README.md

 ## Usage

 To use JoySender++, follow these steps:

-    Run the JoySender++ executable without any command-line parameters.
+- Run the JoySender++ executable without any command-line parameters.
-    JoySender++ will guide you through the initial joystick mapping process.
+- JoySender++ will guide you through the initial joystick mapping process.
 Follow the on-screen instructions to assign buttons and axes to your joystick.
 Once mapped, JoySender++ will start transmitting joystick data to the specified host/server.

-Command-Line Parameters
+### With Command-Line Parameters

 ```
 JoySender++ [OPTIONS]